-Chief Financial Officer and Global Director of Corporate Development
+Chief Financial Officer and Chief Investment Officer

-Mr. Groch has been our Chief Financial Officer and Global Director of Corporate Development since March 2014.
+Mr. Groch has been our Chief Financial Officer since March 2014 and Chief Investment Officer since August 2018.
 He previously served as our Global Chief Investment Officer and Executive Vice President, Strategy and Corporate Finance from January 2009 to March 2014.
 From 2006 to 2009, he served as the Chief Investment Officer, President of Funds and Investment Management and Director of Corporate Finance of our subsidiary Trammell Crow Company; he served in the Chief Investment Officer role at Trammell Crow Company from 1998 and in roles of President of Funds and Investment Management and Director of Corporate Finance from 2000 until our acquisition of Trammell Crow Company in December 2006.
 From 1997 to 1998, Mr. Groch served as Trammell Crow Company's President of Development and Investments for the Eastern U.S., and was a Managing Director of Trammell Crow Northeast from 1991 until 1997.
 In 1988, Mr. Groch became a partner in Trammell Crow Company after joining the company three years earlier.
 Mr. Groch holds a B.A. from Dickinson College and an M.B.A. from the Darden School of Business at the University of Virginia.